 For those boasting multiple properties on VRBO, it’s crucial to pick the correct listing.
 Browse through the listed properties and click on the desired one that requires a co-host. - Locate the ‘Manage Co-Host’ Option:

 Upon selecting the aforementioned option, a prompt to add a new co-host will appear.
-Here, input the co-host’s VRBO-associated email address.
-Ensure the email address is correctly entered to avoid errors. - Assign Responsibilities:
+Here, input the co-host’s VRBO-associated email address and, if required, the co-host’s phone number for authentication.
+Ensure the email address and phone number are correctly entered to avoid errors.
+To authorize a co-host, you may also need to provide their name and phone number to Vrbo Customer Support, allowing them to manage issues on your behalf.

 The beauty of the VRBO co-host feature lies in its granularity.
 Hosts can dictate responsibilities, be it handling guest inquiries, overseeing maintenance tasks, or managing financial aspects.
-A checklist or dropdown menu might be provided, allowing for easy role assignment. - Send Invitation:
+A checklist or dropdown menu might be provided, allowing for easy role assignment.
+It is important to outline payments and payment terms in writing to ensure transparency and protect both parties.

 After finalising the roles, proceed to dispatch the invitation.
 The co-host will receive an official VRBO email, guiding them through the acceptance process. - Monitor Co-Host Status: